Management system guidance

 Similar to the context review discussed previously in Clause 4.1, cross functional input is vital, as certain functions will identify with particular stakeholders, for example procurement with suppliers, and sales with customers.
 A workshop approach should be encouraged which can be undertaken independent to, or in conjunction with the context review workshop.

 Once stakeholders and their requirements are identified, the next step is to consider which stakeholder requirements generate compliance obligations.
 Legal requirements should be identified before other requirements.
-This process of adopting requirements will allow you to focus and coordinate on what’s important.
+(ISO 14001 and ISO 45001 only) This process of adopting requirements will allow you to focus and coordinate on what’s important.

 Make reference to all objective evidence, including examples of interested parties and any resulting compliance obligations.
 Look for evidence that your organization has undergone a process to initially identify these groups, and then to identify any of their requirements that are relevant to your management system.